schen24wm/fssd-set/README.md

 These scripts are not standalone in themselves.
 A force computing software is required to generate forces.
 An additional script may be required to process the output to the specified format.

-`SourceData.zip` contains source data for Figures 1-5 in the paper.

 # Software Requirements

 The scripts are tested on CentOS Linux 7.